kpratikin/Machine-Learning-Bias/README.md

 <b>Objective of the analysis:
 <br>To evaluate <br>
 1. To evaluate whether a machine learning algorithm is biased towards certain group of people?
-2. What type of biases it is creating?
+2. What type of biases our model is creating?
 3. How to reduce these biases from our model?
  </b>
 <p align="center"><img src="https://github.com/kpratikin/Machine-Learning-Bias/blob/master/Problem%20statement.PNG">